-Table 18 shows a computation of the County's debt capacity for voted (unlimited tax general obligation, or "UTGO") and non-voted (limited tax general obligation, or "LTGO") debt for County purposes and for metropolitan functions.
+Table 18 shows a computation of the County's debt capacity for voted (UTGO) and non-voted (LTGO) debt for County purposes and for metropolitan functions.
 Table 19 summarizes the total general obligation debt service requirements of the County.

 UTGO bonds are payable from excess property taxes levied specifically for the purpose of paying debt service on such bonds.
 LTGO bonds, such as the Bonds, are payable from revenues and money of the County legally available for such purposes, including regular property taxes permitted to counties within the State without voter approval.
 See "Property Tax Information."